ranaanjel/fery_client/README.md

 - [ ] creating bill pdf
   - [x] single client
   - [x] multiple client not - required since bill is important and can't do it for granted.
+  - [ ] additional charges - service charges, delivery charges and other thing.
+  - [ ] download button working on - as csv as well pdf both.
 - [ ] Client
   - [x] CRUD
   - [x] exporting the client DB